Revisiting Atiyah-Hitchin manifold in the generalized Legendre transform: Introduction

 After the above studies, the Atiyah-Hitchin manifold \cite{Atiyah:1988jp}, which is a metric on the centered moduli space of two Bogomol'nyi-Prasad-Sommerfield $SU(2)$ monopoles, has been also constructed \cite{IR}.
 In \cite{IR}, the $F$-function giving the Atiyah-Hitchin manifold is proposed and corresponding K\"ahler $2$-form is derived, which precisely coincides with one of the Atiyah-Hitchin manifold.
-On the other hand, the explicit form of the metric is not derived there because the calculation becomes complicated and messy.
-The first calculation of the metric for the Atiyah-Hitchin manifold in the generalized Legendre transform approach has been worked out in \cite{Ionas1, Ionas2}.
+On the other hand, the explicit form of the K\"ahler potential and the metric are not derived there because the calculation becomes complicated and messy.
+A different form of the $F$-function of the Atiyah-Hitchin manifold has been also derived through the twistor space in \cite{Cherkis:1998hi}.
+In this paper too, the K\"ahler potential and the metric have not been calculated.
+The generalization of the Atiyah-Hitchin manifold to the $k$-monopole case \cite{Houghton:1999hr} and the asymptotically locally flat hyperkahler manifold called $D_k$ type \cite{Cherkis:2003wk} have been discussed.
+The $k=2$ case for the former and $D_0$ case for the latter corresponds to the Atiyah-Hitchin manifold.
+In \cite{Houghton:1999hr}, the K\"ahler potential and the metric have not been derived explicitly while in \cite{Cherkis:2003wk} the metric has been evaluated but it is written by integral form.
+The first explicit calculation of the K\"ahler potential and the metric for the Atiyah-Hitchin manifold in the generalized Legendre transform approach has been worked out in \cite{Ionas1, Ionas2}.
 In the calculation, the original holomorphic coordinates in the $F$-function are kept and the metric is derived in terms of them.
 Deriving the metric where the complex structure is manifestly kept is important, because it would be useful to investigate geometrical properties.
-However, we stress that several points in these papers should be reconsidered.
-First of all, the contour of the integration in the $F$-function chosen in \cite{Ionas1} is different from one of \cite{IR}.
-The same contour in \cite{Ionas1} is also chosen in other literatures \cite{Bakas:1999wq, Alexandrov:2008ds}, but it can be shown that this choice does not yield a real K\"ahler potential but a complex one.
+However, we stress that several points in \cite{Ionas1, Ionas2} should be reconsidered.
+First of all, the contour of the integration in the $F$-function chosen in \cite{Ionas1} is different from one of \cite{IR} \footnote{The same contour in \cite{Ionas1} is also chosen in other literatures \cite{Bakas:1999wq, Alexandrov:2008ds} In \cite{Houghton:1999hr}, it seems that the same contour as in \cite{Ionas1} is chosen.
+The contours in \cite{Cherkis:1998hi, Cherkis:2003wk} cannot be directly compared with one in \cite{Ionas1} since the forms of the $F$-functions are different from one in \cite{Ionas1}.}, but it can be shown that this choice does not yield a real K\"ahler potential but a complex one.
 The former is consistent with the definition of the K\"ahler potential.
 In fact, it is possible to show that the choice in \cite{IR} gives a real K\"ahler potential.
 Thus, the calculation deriving the K\"ahler potential and the K\"ahler metric in \cite{Ionas1} should be discussed again with the choice of the contour in \cite{IR}.
 In addition, the detailed derivation of the K\"ahler potential and the K\"ahler metric and the proof of the necessary formulas for the calculation should be also included.
-In the derivation, the elliptic integrals, their differentiation, and their related formulas are heavily used, which are partially explained in \cite{Ionas1} and are not sufficient.
+In the derivation in \cite{Ionas1, Ionas2}, the elliptic integrals, their differentiation, and their related formulas are heavily used, they are partially explained in \cite{Ionas1} and are not sufficient.
 Therefore, they should be explained in a comprehensive way.
 Moreover, some formulas for the derivation and their proof should be incorporated and placed properly.
 Indeed, the formulas necessary in \cite{Ionas1} are given in \cite{Ionas2} and the proof of the formulas is not fully provided.
+We emphasize that it is difficult to derive the K\"ahler manifold and the metric for the Atiyah-Hitchin manifold for the contour in \cite{IR} simply by referring \cite{Ionas1, Ionas2} and that a detailed explicit calculation to derive them is necessary.